 What are some of your biggest regrets from your twenties?
 Please share in the comments below.

 Updated September 2, 2011 and originally published September 16, 2010.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.